Airbus says British exit from EU would pose 'huge' risks

 "I don't believe that there is anyone who has run a global business who can truly, and clearly, argue that there will be greater value and economic benefit outside of the EU, as opposed to in it," Paul Kahn, president of Airbus Group UK, said in a speech to Welsh business leaders on Wednesday.

-Airbus (AIR.PA), the world's second-largest planemaker after Boeing (BA.N), makes wings for all its passenger jets at a 2 billion-pound factory in Broughton, in north Wales.
+Airbus, the world's second-largest planemaker after Boeing, makes wings for all its passenger jets at a 2 billion-pound factory in Broughton, in north Wales.
 It get 6 billion pounds of revenues a year in the UK as a whole.

 The warning came as Britain's largest business lobby group urged bosses to defend membership of the European Union by telling voters it is the best guarantee of prosperity.